jolie-huang/socialpulse-pt-2/README.md

 ## Usage

-To try the SocialPulse application click on this [link](https://socialpulse.herokuapp.com/)!
+To try the SocialPulse application click on this [link](https://socialpulse-9a2adcafece8.herokuapp.com/)!

 You can use the following two accounts to test the application in case that you do not want to register:

-1. User
+1. Super User
-    - Email: stevejobs@apple.com
+    - Email: SuperUser1@gmail.com
-    - Password: stevejobs123
+    - Password: SuperUser1!

-2. User
+2. Ordinary User
+    - Email: OrdinaryUser1@gmail.com
+    - Password: OrdinaryUser1!

+3. Corporate User
+    - Email: CorporateUser1@gmail.com
+    - Password: CorporateUser1!

+3. Trendy User
-    - Email: billgates@microsoft.com
+    - Email: TrendyUser1@gmail.com
-    - Password: billgates123
+    - Password: TrendyUser1!

 <p align="right"><a href="#readme-top">Back to top</a></p>

 ## Contributing